Virginia Foxx: Political campaigns

 Foxx was first elected to the U.S. House in 2004, defeating Jim Harrell, Jr. with 59% of the vote.

-Foxx was briefly targeted for defeat in the 2006 elections, but the Democrats' top choice, Winston-Salem mayor Allen Joines, decided not to run.
+Foxx was briefly targeted in the 2006 elections, but the Democrats' top choice, Winston-Salem mayor Allen Joines, decided not to run.
 Joines later said he lacked the stomach for the kind of race he felt it would take to defeat Foxx.
 Her 2006 opponent was Roger Sharpe, whom she defeated.

 Roy Carter of Ashe County was Foxx's opponent in the 2008 election; she won by a substantial margin.

 In 2010, Foxx was reelected with about 65% of the vote.

 In 2014, Foxx was reelected with about 60% of the vote, defeating software developer Josh Brannon.

 In 2016, Foxx was reelected with about 59% of the vote, again over Brannon.

 In 2018, Foxx was reelected with 57% of the vote, defeating DD Adams, a council member for the North Ward of Winston-Salem.

 In the 2020 general election, Foxx won over 66% of the vote, defeating Democrat David Brown.

-In 2022, Foxx is seeking reelection in the newly drawn 5th district, which favors Republicans.
-She will have primary opposition, but has a significant advantage in both fundraising and name identification.
+In 2022, Foxx sought re-election in the redrawn 5th congressional district, which favored Republicans.
 Foxx was endorsed by former President Donald Trump in 2021.
+She defeated Democrat Kyle Parrish, 63.2–36.8%.